2017 Policing & People with Disabilities Series: Community-Based Strategies for Reform

 Topics addressed on this webinar go beyond discussions of traditional law enforcement training to incorporate community-centered approaches, including self-advocates as trainers and increasing employment opportunities for those with I/DD in first responder agencies.
 Law enforcement personnel will also discuss how they are changing police culture from within to reform policing practices around disability.
 NCCJD will highlight its innovative Pathways to Justice® program, a community-based solution that aims to increase trust and understanding between the criminal justice and disability communities, as well as build the capacity of criminal justice professionals to respond to gaps in services for people with I/DD.
 Register for the webinar here.

 NCCJD seeks to engage professionals, people with intellectual and developmental disabilities (I/DD) and their family members to better understand criminal justice and disability-related issues and provide information on current topics of greatest interest to them.
-To achieve this goal, NCCJD is offering free monthly webinars from January 2014 through August 2015.
-Webinars will be archived and made available 2-5 business days after the live event and will be free for two weeks following the event.
-Archived webinars that are more than two weeks old will cost $5.00.
+To achieve this goal, NCCJD will be offering six webinars from October 2015 – October 2017.
+Webinars will be archived and made available for viewing 2-5 business days after the live event.

 NCCJD’s webinars are highly informative, easy to access and a great way to stay informed about criminal justice and disability issues.
 Please note all webinars will provide closed captioning upon request.
 We value your feedback, and it is our goal to provide the most conducive and effective learning platform possible.

 Future webinars will be posted below, along with a link to register, in the coming months.
 To view a past, recorded webinar, see our webinar archive.